omarnoriega/car-game/README.md

-# Getting Started with Create React App
+# Car Game - Kyndryl Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for devops workshop demonstration

 ## Available Scripts